tymonaghan/sotu-db/contributors/README.md

 - the effectiveness of the sentiment analysis tools used in this software

 please contact tmonaghan@luc.edu if you would like to contribute in this way.

+#### Credit
+Please complete the [contributors' credit form](https://goo.gl/forms/3pY0NMZnR5mPirAk2) if you make a contribution so that your work can be credited properly.

 ##### Setup
 1. [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to your computer